 - Home educate on a full time basis – you will need to inform the local authority if you wish to do this.

-If your child is due to start in 2018, you can appeal between 16 April and 16 May 2018 to guarantee that your appeal will be heard by 18 July 2018.
-For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
-For late applications, appeals should be heard within 40 days from the deadline for lodging appeals where possible, or within 30 school days of the appeals being lodged.
+If your child is due to start primary school in 2020, you can appeal between 16 April and 14 May 2020 to guarantee that your appeal will be heard by 16 July 2020.
+For applications made in the normal admissions round, appeals must be heard within 40 school days of the deadline for lodging appeals.
+For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged.

 It’s very disappointing when you don’t get the school you have set your heart on.
 But, particularly in this area, we are extremely fortunate to have a large number of fantastic schools.
 Even if you think the school you have been given isn’t right for you, it’s always worth a try.
 You will probably be very pleasantly surprised.
 And in a large town like Tunbridge Wells, there are many public transport options to help you.